MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 # Handling multiple pages

-It is possible to send a multipage document to Vision API.
+It is possible to send a multi page document to Vision API.
 A PDF,
 for example.
 A different approach
-to multipage documents
+to multi page documents
 is to send one request
 with multiple images,
 one image per page.